isomerpages/ttsh-chi/_platforms-and-programmes/CHI Start Up Enterprise Link/Frequently Asked Questions (FAQs).md

 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>If I am an overseas winner of CHISEL InnoMatch, would I need to relocate to Singapore during the test-bedding?</strong>
+<summary><strong>If I am an overseas winner of Healthcare InnoMatch, would I need to relocate to Singapore during the test-bedding?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Relocating or setting up a local office in Singapore is not mandatory.